arjunrajlaboratory/dentist2/README.md

 Stitching
 ==========
-Use the scan pattern checkboxes  &#9313; <font size="+10">&#9313;</font> <font size="+10">Test</font> to select the pattern corresponding to how your scan images were acquired.
+Use the scan pattern checkboxes <span style="font-size:larger;">Test</span>  &#9313; <font size="+10">&#9313;</font> <font size="+10">Test</font> to select the pattern corresponding to how your scan images were acquired.
 If unsure, use the show new positions button &#9314; to display a random set of tiles consistent with the selected pattern.
 Note that some patterns may place the same tiles as the same positions in a scan and it can be helpful to check several scan positions.

 Once you've chosen your scan pattern, use the show new positions button &#9314; or textbox underneath to select a position with plenty of nuclei on the border of the images.
 Click select row control points &#9315; to launch MATLAB's [cpselect](https://www.mathworks.com/help/images/ref/cpselect.html) tool.
 This should create a new figure window.
 Select matching pixels on the top and bottom borders of the images like so: